FeatureBaseDB/www/content/blog/writing-a-client-library.md

 	busted tests integration-tests
 ```

-You can see the equivalent `make.cmd` for Windows at: https://github.com/pilosa/lua-pilosa/blob/master/make.cmd
+You can see the equivalent `make.cmd` [here](https://github.com/pilosa/lua-pilosa/blob/master/make.cmd).

-For this client we won't use any other targets, but official Pilosa clients makes use of the following extra targets:
+For this client we won't use any other targets, but official Pilosa clients make use of the following extra targets:
 - `cover`: Runs all tests with coverage.
 - `generate`: Creates the protobuf encoder/decoder from definition files.
 - `release`: Uploads the client library to the corresponding package manager.